smithlabdurham/phylo-workflow/TNT/README.md

 ## Run analysis

-- Download [TNT](https://www.lillo.org.ar/phylogeny/tnt/) and extract the folder `TNT-bin` to a memorable location on your computer, for example `c:/programs/phylogeny/TNT-bin`
+You will need to download [TNT](https://www.lillo.org.ar/phylogeny/tnt/) and extract the folder `TNT-bin` to a memorable location on your computer, for example (Windows) `c:/programs/phylogeny/TNT-bin`

 ### Interactively

-To run the script in the TNT GUI,
+To run the script in the TNT GUI:

-- Double-click `wTNT.exe` (Windows) or `gTNT` (Linux, Mac) in the `TNT-bin` folder, to launch TNT
+- Launch TNT by double-clicking `wTNT.exe` (Windows) or `gTNT` (Linux, Mac), found in the `TNT-bin` folder.

-- Use "File → Open input file" to open `tnt.run`
+- Use "File → Open input file" to open `tnt.run`.

 ![Load script](doc/load.png)